 8.11 Postponements

 8.11.1 In the event of the home club suspecting that its ground will not be fit for play owing to adverse weather conditions or other cause, the home club must immediately call a Match Official on the approved list recognised by the NERL to carry out a ground inspection.
-If the Match Official states the ground is not fit for play, and in their opinion, there is no chance of it being so before the scheduled kick off, then that decision must be communicated immediately to the visiting Club, appointed Match Official and Jordan Robinson.
+If the Match Official states the ground is not fit for play, and in their opinion, there is no chance of it being so before the scheduled kick off, then that decision must be communicated immediately to the visiting Club, appointed Match Official and Alan Smith.
 Any club failing to fulfil this instruction may be subject to disciplinary action.

-8.11.2 Should the away team’s pitch be playable, and it be feasible to play, then the venue can be changed after consultation with the opposition, Match Official and Jordan Robinson
+8.11.2 Should the away team’s pitch be playable, and it be feasible to play, then the venue can be changed after consultation with the opposition, Match Official and Alan Smith

 8.11.3 All postponements must be notified to the Competition Officer by no later than two hours before kick-off.